jrhopper/uboot_serial/README.md

 # Installation

 No installation required, aside from Python and the pyserial package.
+The GUI has a feature for creating QR codes which requires the qrcode package.
 ```
 pip install -r requirements.txt
 ```
 or
 ```
 pip install pyserial
+pip install qrcode[pil]
 ```

 ### GUI